How is the writing of insurance contracts regulated in your jurisdiction?

 Yes, the domestic activities (in Liechtenstein) of foreign insurance companies are explicitly regulated in the Insurance Supervision Act (Art.
 112 et seq.
 VersAG) and are therefore also subject to regulatory requirements and supervision.

-Direct insurance undertakings domiciled in another EEA Contracting State may establish a branch in the Principality of Liechtenstein after the supervisory authority of the home State has provided the FMA with the following:
+Direct insurance undertakings domiciled in another EEA Member State may establish a branch in the Principality of Liechtenstein if the supervisory authority of the home State has provided the FMA that:

-- a confirmation that the insurance undertaking is authorised to conduct insurance business in the home State;
+- a confirmation that the insurance undertaking is authorised to conduct insurance business in its home Member State;

 - a confirmation that the foreign supervisory authority is aware that the insurance undertaking intends to establish a branch in the Principality of Liechtenstein;